coderabbitai/coderabbit-docs/docs/introduction/introduction.md

 title: What is CodeRabbit?
 sidebar_label: Introduction
 description:
   CodeRabbit is an innovative, AI-first code reviewer.
-It provides context aware review feedback on a pull request within minutes, thereby significantly reducing the time and effort associated with manual code reviews.
+It provides context-aware review feedback on a pull request within minutes, thereby significantly reducing the time and effort associated with manual code reviews.
 slug: "/"
 ---

 **CodeRabbit** is an innovative, AI-first code reviewer.
-It provides context aware review feedback on a pull request within minutes, thereby significantly reducing the time and effort associated with manual code reviews.
+It provides context-aware review feedback on a pull request within minutes, thereby significantly reducing the time and effort associated with manual code reviews.
 Secondly, it brings a different perspective to the reviews and finds issues often missed by the human eye.
 Developers can chat with the bot within the code, which allows them to provide additional context, ask questions, or have the bot generate code.
 It learns from your suggestions and gets better overtime.

 **CodeRabbit** seamlessly integrates with GitHub and GitLab repositories, performing continuous, incremental reviews for each commit within a pull